 Where are England playing at the 2025 Women's Euros?

-England have been competing in Group D at the Women's Euros alongside France, the Netherlands and Wales.
-Their first two matches, against France and the Netherlands, were played in Zurich, and their final match against Wales is being played in St. Gallen.
+England competed in Group D at the Women's Euros alongside France, the Netherlands and Wales.
+Their first two matches, against France and the Netherlands, were played in Zurich, and their final match against Wales was played in St. Gallen.

 England fixtures at the Women's Euros: